 9. Malware and virus filtering

 Next generation firewalls are always filtering for malware, new and old, and are your perimeter defense mechanisms.
 This includes scanning for viruses, compromised websites, files containing viruses, bot nets trying to hack you, man-in-the-middle attacks―you name it!
 They can even scan encrypted traffic, such as SSL and TLS connections, to make sure they are safe and trusted.

 Some more advanced firewalls can communicate to all of your endpoints, quickly flagging any compromised systems through active monitoring.
 Instantly, the firewall will block or limit network access to these devices until the issue is rectified.
 Firewall features include being able to remotely monitor and adjust their settings so that employees can focus on their work instead of being interuppted by network security implications.

 10. Intrusion prevention system

-11. Identity management integration and single sign on
+11. Identity management integration and Single Sign On

-If you have an environment where cyber security is paramount and you are controlling your users by department or function or even site then integrating their access into group management and single sign on cuts down the administrative overhead.
+If you have an environment where cyber security is paramount and you are controlling your users by department, function, or even site, then integrating their access into group management and SSO cuts down the administrative overhead.

 Have a question about firewalls or anything else?
 Our friendly team is here to help.